logo

 How To Store Christmas Ornaments

-Step 1 | Prepare Your Storage Containers
+Prepare Your Storage Containers

 Gather the original packaging of your ornaments if they’re designed for reuse.
-Also consider Christmas ornament storage bags that are designed to hold and protect baubles.
+Also consider Christmas ornament storage bags that are designed to hold and protect ornaments.
 We offer rolling ornament chests that can keep up to 120 pieces.

-Step 2 | Remove the Ornaments
+Remove the Ornaments

 Place towels around the base of your Christmas tree to catch any fragile ornaments that might fall while you’re taking down decorations.
 Start removing ornaments from the bottom of the tree and work your way up.
 Reaching for the topmost ornaments first may cause you to accidentally dislodge those in the lower sections.

-Step 3 | Organize Your Ornaments
+Organize Your Ornaments

 Sort your Christmas ornaments according to your preferred system.
 Storing by style, size, or colour helps make it much easier to decorate based on a specific look.
 Label the containers and list the contents of each box for faster retrieval.
 For containers without individual compartments, purchase or create your own cardboard dividers.